This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MargheritaItalianMeats #CollectiveBias

 - Serve while still warm or at room temperature

 Appetizers are best served with an assortment of different choices.
-Some of my favorite include stuffed mushrooms, baked goat cheese, fresh cut veggies with homemade hummus, mini taco cups, chips with guacamole and salsa and cocktail meatballs.
+Some of my favorite include stuffed mushrooms, baked goat cheese, honey bbq wings, teriyaki wings, fresh cut veggies with homemade hummus, mini taco cups, chips with guacamole and salsa and cocktail meatballs.

 If you make this recipe, I’d love to hear about it!
 Leave a comment below and snap a picture and tag me on Instagram @beyondthechickencoop